On our last night in Atlanta, Ben brought me to a Chinese restaurant in the neighbourhood. He still crave for Asian food.

 This little cabin is believed to be the oldest building in Dekalb County.
 It was built by Chapmon Powell, one of the country’s first residents.
 It is typical of most American homes on the American frontier, serving as both a home and a medical office.
 The logs are “keyed” or locked, into place, making the corners of the cabin strong enough to withstand tornadoes.

 Dr. Powell was instrumental in promoting cordial relations with the Cherokee by providing them with lodging and medical care.
 He also served as Dekalb County Sheriff and in the State Legislature.
 The house was used as a field hospital in the Battle of Atlanta.
-More on following page.
-Click here to continue reading
+Continue reading

 The Theme Park was closed after summer.
 Nevertheless, we can still walk around to check out the theme park.